An apple a day keeps the Doctor away…

 Find out about pudendal neuralgia (nerve pain in the genitals, bottom, anus or pelvis), including what the symptoms are and how it's diagnosed and treated.

-Read about pyoderma gangrenosum, a rare skin condition that causes painful ulcers.
-It's usually treatable but may take some time to heal and could leave some scarring.
+Find out about pyoderma gangrenosum, a rare skin condition that causes painful ulcers.

 Find out what a pacemaker is, how it works, why you might need it, and how it's implanted.